TITLE 32: ENERGY

 3) Prevent dual operation of more than one radiation producing device in a treatment room, if applicable; and

 4) Develop, implement and maintain written procedures for responding to an abnormal situation when the operator is unable to place the sources in the shielded position, or remove the patient or human research subject from the radiation field with controls from outside the treatment room.
-These procedures must include:
+These procedures shall include:

 A) Instructions for responding to equipment failures and the names of the individuals responsible for implementing corrective actions;